firefox-devtools/profiler/docs-developer/upgrading-profiles.md

 ### No forwards compatibility

 The setup described above only solves one direction of compatibility: You can run current versions of [profiler.firefox.com] in old versions of Firefox.
 It does not address the other direction, running old versions of [profiler.firefox.com] on newer versions of Firefox.
-For now, if the app encounters profiles that are newer than what it understands, it will just reject the profile and show an error message, asking the user to refresh the page in order to load a newer version which will hopefully know how to deal with the profile.
+For now, if the app encounters profiles that are newer than what it understands, it will blindly reject the profile and show an error message, asking the user to refresh the page in order to load a newer version which will hopefully know how to deal with the profile.
+If a new version is detected it will try to reload automatically.

 That means that profile format changes need to be made in this order: